phphleb/hleb/processme.md

 ## Debugging Functions
 The framework includes several functions for quick code debugging.
 They complement and extend the PHP var_dump() function in various ways.
 Depending on the situation, a suitable one can be chosen.
 ### print_r2()
 This function has been retained from the first version of the framework.
 It is used to display data in a readable format for the debug panel.
-Thus, when DEBUG mode is off, debug data passed to the function won't be displayed, as the debug panel is disabled.
-This is convenient during development, as you don't need to worry about its visibility outside of debug mode.
+Thus, when DEBUG mode is off, debug data passed to the function won’t be displayed, as the debug panel is disabled.
+This is convenient during development, as you don’t need to worry about its visibility outside of debug mode.
 An optional second argument to the print_r2() function allows you to add a description to the displayed data for easy identification in the panel.
 Example:
 ```
 use Hleb\Static\Request;
 $debugData = Request::param('test')->toString();